• Skip to primary navigation

 Do Take Notes

 Even if you haven't been keeping a garden journal, fall is a good time to make notes of what you need to do next year.
-What has done well, problem areas and plans for next season.
+What has done well, problem areas, and plans for next season.
 This will be a big help in the winter when you are bored and want to start planning for the spring.
 Composition pads are super cheap this time of year.
-Print out this a free coloring page to create a simple journal for your garden notes.
+Print out this free coloring page to create a simple journal for your garden notes.

 Don't Forget to Bring in Tender Plants